drupalprojects/userpoints/README.txt

   'description' => (string) fulltext Description presented to the user 'expirydate'  => (timestamp) timestamp the date/time when the points will
-                               be expired (depends on cron) 'event'       => (string) varchar32 descriptive identifier administrative purposes 'reference'   => (string) varchar32 indexed/searchable field on the DB 'display'     => (boolean) Whether or not to display the "Points awarded" message.
+                               be expired (depends on cron) 'operation'   => (string) varchar32 descriptive identifier administrative purposes 'reference'   => (string) varchar32 indexed/searchable field on the DB 'display'     => (boolean) Whether or not to display the "Points awarded" message.
 If null, fall back to USERPOINTS_DISPLAY_MESSAGE